VladimirAlexiev/soml/owl2soml/eg/README.md

 - `schema.nt` is not appropriate because it doesn't define prefixes, so we can't obtain GraphQL (developer-friendly) class and prop names.
 - `schemaorg.owl`: that file is missing, see next section.
 - `schema.ttl`: worked fine, see [schema1.yaml](schema1.yaml).
-  This is the largest ontology I've tested (508k ttl, 730k rdf, 808k jsonld; results in 428k yaml) so it takes substantial time to process.
+  This is the largest ontology I've tested (508k ttl, 730k rdf, 808k jsonld; results in 428k yaml) so it takes substantial time to process: [attean#154](https://github.com/kasei/attean/issues/154)

 ```sh
 time perl ../owl2soml.pl -voc schema schema.ttl    > schema1.yaml